 “Eighty percent of babies more than six weeks old become more settled at night, sleep a little longer at night, and begin to become drowsy for night sleep at an earlier hour.
 Try to soothe your baby to sleep at an earlier hour if she shows signs of drowsiness earlier. ”

 “Twenty percent of babies more than six weeks old do not appear to become more settled at night, do not appear to sleep longer at night, and do not become drowsy at an earlier hour.
 Nevertheless, try to soothe your baby to sleep at an earlier hour even if she does not show signs of drowsiness earlier.
 Spend extra time soothing: prolonged swinging, long luxurious baths, and never-ending car rides.
-Fathers should put forth extra effort to help out.
+Fathers should put forth the extra effort to help out.
 Do not let her cry.”

 Your baby has no circadian rhythms or internal biological clocks so you can’t set your baby to clock time.